 (All the details on how to bake it using different size casserole dishes are captured in the recipe card below.)

-Here’s a quick overview on how you make this delicious cheesy potato recipe:
+Here’s a quick overview on how you make this delicious cheesy ham and potato au gratin recipe:

-The product is a dreamy, cheesy dish of tender scalloped potatoes, juicy ham, smothered with the best cheese sauce.
-I especially love the crusty brown cheese top.
+It is a dreamy, cheesy dish of tender scalloped potatoes, juicy ham, smothered with the best cheese sauce.
+The layers of ham and potatoes are simply divine.
+And I especially love the crusty brown cheese top.

 So delicious your knees will weaken just a little at the taste of it.